urbit/docs/tutorials/arvo/arvo.md

 Arvo pops the top `wire` off the duct and sends the given card back to the caller.

+##### `card`

+Note: this section seems out of date, there is no longer a `+card` in `arvo.hoon`, and `move`s there consist of an `arvo` and a `duct`.
+An `arvo` is described to be an "Arvo card". hmm.

+Cards are the vane-specific portion of a move.
+Each vane defines a protocol for interacting with other vanes (via Arvo) by defining four types of cards: tasks, gifts, notes, and signs.

+When one vane is `%pass`ed a card in its `++task` (defined in zuse), Arvo activates the `++call` gate with the card as its argument.
+To produce a result, the vane `%give`s one of the cards defined in its `++gift`.
+If the vane needs to request something of another vane, it `%pass`es it a `++note` card.
+When that other vane returns a result, Arvo activates the `++take` gate of the initial vane with one of the cards defined in its `++sign`.

+In other words, there are only four ways of seeing a move: (1) as a request seen by the caller, which is a ++note.
+(2) that same request as seen by the callee, a `++task`.
+(3) the response to that first request as seen by the callee, a `++gift`.
+(4) the response to the first request as seen by the caller, a `++sign`.

+When a `++task` card is passed to a vane, Arvo calls its `++call` gate, passing it both the card and its duct.
+This gate must be defined in every vane.
+It produces two things in the following order: a list of moves and a possibly modified copy of its context.
+The moves are used to interact with other vanes, while the new context allows the vane to save its state.
+The next time Arvo activates the vane it will have this context as its subject.

+This overview has detailed how to pass a card to a particular vane.
+To see the cards each vane can be `%pass`ed as a `++task` or return as a `++gift` (as well as the semantics tied to them), each vane's public interface is explained in detail in its respective overview.

 #### Section 3bE Arvo Core

+Need to ask wtf this is.

 #### Implementation core